 Save-Wh ile-Active

 Object Type SAVACT(NO) Establish Checkpoint After Checkpoint

-Most object types SHRNUP SHRNUP None

-Configuration object None 1 1

 Data area SHRNUP SHRRD None

 Database members SHRNUP SHRRD None

 Document SHRNUP SHRRD None

 Folder SHRRD SHRRD None

 Job queue SHRRD SHRRD None

 Journal SHRRD SHRRD None

 Journal receiver SHRRD SHRRD SHRRD

-Library, when the library or an object in it is being saved SHRUPD SHRUPD SHRRD
+Library, when the library or an object in it is SHRUPD SHRUPD SHRRD

+being saved

 Output queue SHRRD SHRRD None

 Product load SHRNUP SHRNUP SHRRD

 System resource management object SHRNUP 1 1

 User profiles, authorization lists, and authority holders SHRRD 1 1

 Object, if STG(FREE) is specified EXCL 1 1

 Objects in directories Share with readers Share with readers Share with readers and writers

-The save-while-active function is not available when saving these objects.

-- Applies to document, file, journal receiver, module, program, SQL package, and service program.
+- The save-while-active function is not available when saving these objects. - 2 Applies to document, file, journal receiver, module, program, SQL package, and service program.
 Other types remain as listed previously. - Objects in QNTC are not synchronized with SAVACT(\SYNC).
-Furthermore, all locks for these file systems will be released before the checkpoint message is sent. - Objects that are saved with SAVACTOPT(\ALWCKPWRT) and have the QP0L\ATTR\ALWCKPWRT system attribute set, have an implied share with readers and writers lock.
+Furthermore, all locks for these file systems will be released before the checkpoint message is sent. - Objects that are saved with SAVACTOPT(\ALWCKPWRT) and have the QPOL\ATTR\ALWCKPWRT system attribute set, have an implied share with readers and writers lock.